LTLA/SingleRBook-old/docs/bulkref.md

 It is perfectly satisfactory to provide the raw counts for the test dataset to `SingleR()`, which is the reason for setting `assay.type.test=1` in our previous `SingleR()` call for the Grun dataset.

-The exception to this rule occurs when comparing data from full-length technologies to the built-in references.
+The exception to this rule occurs when comparing data from full-length technologies to the *[celldex](https://bioconductor.org/packages/3.12/celldex)* references.
-The built-in references are constructed to be comparable to unique molecular identifier (UMI) protocols, where the expression values are less sensitive to differences in gene length.
+These references are intended to be comparable to data from unique molecular identifier (UMI) protocols where the expression values are less sensitive to differences in gene length.
-Thus, when comparing Smart-seq2 test datasets to the built-in references, better performance can often be achieved by processing the test counts to transcripts-per-million values.
+Thus, when annotating Smart-seq2 test datasets against the *[celldex](https://bioconductor.org/packages/3.12/celldex)* references, better performance can often be achieved by processing the test counts to transcripts-per-million values.

 We demonstrate below using another HSC dataset that was generated using the Smart-seq2 protocol [@nestorowa2016singlecell].